DIDSR/DLMO/README.md

 ```

 ## Usage
-The example codes below show how to run the DLMO framework.
-To run the code, please accordingly change input paths and relevant parameters for your application.
+The example codes below demonstrate how to run the DLMO framework.
+Please refer to the hyperlinks for detailed usage of each demo.
+Before running the code, update the input paths and adjust the relevant parameters according to your specific application.

 * [**A simple example of the DLMO framework**](https://github.com/DIDSR/DLMO/tree/main/src/demo1)